 The turnpike ran from the intersections of Van Wyck Street (today the Van Wyck Expressway) and the Brooklyn-Jamaica Turnpike (present-day Jamaica Avenue) in Jamaica, and the western end of the Newtown Creek near present-day Morgan Avenue.

 The Masters brothers built the road for farmers to use as a shortcut for their horse-drawn wagons hauling fruit and produce to the Catherine Street Market in Manhattan.
-After arriving at the Williamsburg end of the turnpike, they would continue their travel to the Grand Street ferry landing on the East River, then boarded a ferry boat to Lower Manhattan.
+After arriving at the Williamsburg end of the turnpike, they would continue their travel to the Grand Street ferry landing on the East River, then board a ferry boat to Lower Manhattan.

 Middle Village came into being around 1840, and was named because of its geographic locale on the turnpike.
 Hotels and restaurants popped up in Middle Village, offering rest for farmers either heading to the market or on their way back home.